yyu/hi-rust/README.md

 > Re-exporting is useful when the internal structure of your code is different from how programmers calling your code would think about the domain.
 For example, in this restaurant metaphor, the people running the restaurant think about “front of house” and “back of house.”
 But customers visiting a restaurant probably won’t think about the parts of the restaurant in those terms.
 With `pub use`, we can write our code with one structure but expose a different structure.
 Doing so makes our library well organized for programmers working on the library and programmers calling the library.

+`std`

+> Because the standard library is shipped with the Rust language, we don’t need to change *Cargo.toml* to include `std`.
+But we do need to refer to it with use to bring items from there into our package’s scope.
+For example, with `HashMap` we would use this line:
+>
+> `use std::collections::HashMap;`
+>
+> This is an absolute path starting with `std`, the name of the standard library crate.